newrelic/newrelic-browser-agent/README.md

 $ yarn add @newrelic/browser-agent
 ```

-## Creating an app in New Relic One
+## Creating an app in New Relic

-Before instrumenting your app using the NPM package, a Browser App should be configured in New Relic One.
+Before instrumenting your app using the NPM package, a Browser App should be configured in New Relic.
 This may be done with or without a corresponding APM agent.
 Once the app has been created, the Copy/Paste JavaScript code on the app's *Application settings* page will contain the configuration values needed to define options when instantiating the agent via the NPM package.

 1. If a browser app does not already exist, create one:
-   - From the *New Relic One* navigation panel, click *Add Data*.
+   - From the *New Relic* navigation panel, click *Add Data*.
    - Select the *Browser monitoring* data source.
    - Choose the *APM* or *Copy/Paste* method.
    - Select or name your app and click *Enable*.